joaonc/qt_playground/docs/ui.md

 Guidelines on building UI with Qt Designer.

-The Qt Designed functionality is also available in Qt Creator, but in this project we're only using Qt Designer and not referencing Qt Creator.
+The Qt Designer functionality is also available in Qt Creator, but in this project we're only using Qt Designer and not referencing Qt Creator.

 ## Edit `.ui` files